 2. Translates to Desired Employee Performance

-Now that you have defined what organizational need is to be met through microlearning, the next step is to define desired employee performance.
+Now that you have defined which organizational need is to be met through microlearning training the next step is to define the desired employee performance.
 What do your employees need to do, in order to achieve the desired organizational result?
 If you can capture information on what top performers in your organization do, you can share that with other employees through a simple microlearning module.

 3. Focuses on One Performance-based Objective

 Legacy courses were designed to address different topics within a particular subject.
 This is very different from a microlearning session that addresses only one performance-based objective at a time.
-Microlearning covers one concept in a more detailed manner and is presented in a format that appeals to learners in this digital age.
-The following questions can help ensure that microlearning is focused on one learning objective.
+Microlearning covers one concept in detail, and is presented in a format that appeals to learners in this digital age.
+The following questions can help ensure that microlearning training is focused on one learning objective.

 - Which task is critical for learners to improve their performance?

 - How frequently are learners expected to perform this task, and how difficult is it to learn?